chrisdill/raylib-cs/README.md

 The Examples for Raylib-cs have moved and can be found at [Raylib-cs-Examples](https://github.com/ChrisDill/Raylib-cs-Examples).

+# Physac-cs and Raygui-cs

+These are unfinished EXPERIMENTAL bindings to physac and raygui.
+They were initially added as a test to Raylib-cs but caused confusion and issues in project setup so they were moved into their own libraries Physac-cs and Raygui-cs that depend on Raylib-cs.

 # Tech notes

 - Certain funtions take a enum instead of a int such as `IsKeyPressed`.